fluxcd/cues/README.md

 [![build](https://github.com/fluxcd/cues/workflows/build/badge.svg)](https://github.com/fluxcd/cues/actions)
 [![license](https://img.shields.io/github/license/fluxcd/cues.svg)](https://github.com/fluxcd/cues/blob/main/LICENSE)

-A collection of [CUE](https://cuelang.org) packages for generating [Flux](https://fluxcd.io) configurations.
+A collection of [CUE](https://cuelang.org) packages and tools for generating [Flux](https://fluxcd.io) configurations.

+This project is for Flux users who want to reduce the Kubernetes boilerplate when configuring delivery pipelines across environments and teams.
+Instead of working with Kubernetes YAML, you will build abstractions with CUE, encode good practices and validation to simply complex tasks such as creating a new environment, onboard teams, drive workload promotion and ultimately reduce toil.

-## Get started
+## Project structure

-### Install prerequisites
+- In [fluxcd/cues/pkg](pkg) are CUE packages that offer a high-level abstraction layer on top of Kubernetes and Flux APIs.
+- In [fluxcd/cues/generators](generators) are CUE tools for generating, validating and encrypting Kubernetes manifests.

-To use the CUE generators for Flux, you'll need the following tools installed on your dev machine:
+To use the CUE generators, you'll need the following tools installed on your dev machine:

 - Git >= 2.34.0
 - Go >= 1.17.0